Naan Petha Magane: Plot

-Ravi(Nizhalgal Ravi) owns a small advertising agency and is the only son of Andal (Manorama)who is very possessive about her son.
-Ravi meets Indra (Radhika), an open minded advocate and both fall in love.
-However, Andal dislikes Indra fearing that she might separate Ravi from Andal as Indra voices out against gender/social inequalities frequently.
-Andal disapproves their wedding plan.
-Ravi has no option than to let go his love for Indra.
-Instead, Andal arranges Ravi’s wedding with a naïve girl Uma Maheswari (Urvashi)who hails from a village.
+Ravi (Nizhalgal Ravi) owns a small advertising agency and is the only son of Andal (Manorama), who is very possessive about her son.
+Ravi meets Indra (Radhika), an open-minded advocate, and both fall in love.
+However, Andal dislikes Indra, fearing that she might separate Ravi from Andal as Indra voices out against gender/social inequalities frequently.
+Andal disapproves of their wedding plan.
+Ravi has no option but to let go of his love for Indra.
+Instead, Andal arranges Ravi’s wedding with a naïve girl, Uma Maheswari (Urvashi), who hails from a village and grew up without a mother.
+Admist this, Varadarajan, who is an advocate like Indra and lives beside Ravi and his mother, is known for mistreating his wife, Devi, and his mother.
+He is also in huge debt and brings Chinnakalapa and his son to his house regarding a case.
+Chinnakalapa and his son are known to be wealthy in their village, and they manage to befriend Andal.

 Ravi, although not interested in this wedding proposal with Uma, agrees for the sake of Andal.
 Slowly, Ravi gels well with Uma and they start leading a happy life.
 However, Andal feels possessive about Ravi and thinks that Uma is Ravi’s first priority and fears that Uma would start dominating her.
 So, Andal starts picking up frequent quarrels with Uma.
-Ravi worries that all is not well between Uma and Andal, but convinces Uma to tolerate Andal’s behavior.
+Ravi worries that all is not well between Uma and Andal, but convinces Uma to tolerate Andal’s behavior as Andal attempts to commit suicide only to be saved by Chinnakalapa.
 However, Uma keeps worrying.